anandsyncs/product-sentiment/README.md

 # product-sentiment
-Product sentiment analysis using Ipython and Graphlab.
+Product sentiment analysis using Ipython and Graphlab and Classification.